selinatang95/RecommenderSystem/Part 2/README.md

 + Recommendation System for Amazon Apps.pdf: Project Report.

-+ Intermediate Data Folder:
+* Intermediate Data Folder:

-  description.csv: Items listed with Index and Description
+  * description.csv: Items listed with Index and Description

-  data.pickle: Dictionary of NLP Category Clustering with Item Index
+  * data.pickle: Dictionary of NLP Category Clustering with Item Index

-  test_in_categoty.csv: In-category Prediction Scores of three models for a subset of AmazonAppReview data.
+  * test_in_categoty.csv: In-category Prediction Scores of three models for a subset of AmazonAppReview data.
 The format is
   (User, Item, Predicted, Observation).
 [Shown Report Section 3.4.2 Hybrid Model Evaluation]

-  test_cross_categoty.csv: Cross-category Prediction Scores of three models for a subset of AmazonAppReview data.
+  * test_cross_categoty.csv: Cross-category Prediction Scores of three models for a subset of AmazonAppReview data.
 The format is (User, Category, Predicted, Observation).
 [Shown Report Section 3.4.2 Hybrid Model Evaluation]

-+ 3 Model Prediction On Entire AmazonAppReview data PMF_crosscategory_result.csv: PMF Cross Category Prediction https://drive.google.com/open?id=15_HvX1kBtpQjqbV-DKXKE2zN-AydE0MB

-  PMF_in_category_result.csv.zip:PMF Cross Category Prediction https://drive.google.com/open?id=1pJV8XxcenqOk8U_UZNb63011d3EYCYI3